DaneshCDM/FIT3077/README.md

       1. If an invalid token is pressed anytime in the process (e.g. Selecting opposing token color to jump/ Jump to occupied position) the initial token to jump has to be reselected again.
-3. When a mill is formed, the player can remove another player's token that is not part of a mill or any of it if all of them are a mill.
+2. When a mill is formed, the player can remove another player's token that is not part of a mill or any of it if all of them are a mill.
 The turn indicator will not alternate the player's turn.
-4. Whoever has 2 tokens left or no legal moves loses.
+3. Whoever has 2 tokens left or no legal moves loses.

+For the advanced feature, the team has implemented Advanced Requirement C:

+_A single player may play against the computer, where the computer will randomly play a move among all of the currently valid moves for the computer, or any other set of heuristics of your choice_

+The feature can be selected on the game menu, where the player has the choice to play as white or black.
+After the player plays a move, the computer will immediately play the next random valid move.